elwolf6/mvndi-site/src/war.md

 		- Block HP will tick once every 5 seconds when considered active.
 - Mayor/King Death: OFF
 - Startup Delay: 0
-- Points Per Kill: 10
+- Points Per Kill: 5
 - Fire Spread: ON
 - Explosions: ON
 - Economy: ON
-	- If a town runs out of money during a war, they are removed from the war.
 	- Death Cost: $50
 	- TownBlock Loss Cost: $100
+	- If a town runs out of money during a war, they are removed from the war.
+- Points
+	- TownBlock: 10 (Awarded when a townblock is won)
+	- Town: 20 (Awarded when a town is knocked out of a war)
+	- Nation 100 (Awarded when a nation is knocked out of a war)

 ## War Type Specific Settings
 ### Riot